shallwe-ua/shallwe-core/README.md

 ---
 ☝️ **Project limitations**:
-- No money for EKS, so not using Kubernetes.
-Docker Compose will be used for first deployments and Swarm later.
+- No money for EKS, so not using Kubernetes at all.
+Maybe ECS for Backend.
-- Similarly, no money for ECS.
+- Similarly, no money for ECR.
 GitLab storage gives enough free space for this project, so it's used instead.
+- Similarly, no money for anything beyond one micro EC2 instance, so Next.js deployment goes to Vercel.